box/developer.box.com/content/guides/api-calls/permissions-and-errors/app-diagnostics-report.md

 ## 4. Access the Box Reports Folder

-To view the generated report, navigate to the Box Reports folder, which is located in the root folder of your Box Account.
+Navigate to [All Files][allfiles] and locate the Box Reports folder.
+If this is your first time running a report, this folder is automatically generated.
+If you are an Admin, this is the same folder you access [Admin Console Reports][reports].
 Open the folder.

 <ImageFrame center shadow>